-Specifying a vocabulary3 is only one aspect of the notion of a formal system.
+Specifying a vocabulary (signature, similarity type)6 is only one aspect of the notion of a formal system.
 But it is a crucial one and one that is often overlooked by non-logicians.
 From the standpoint of formalization, fixing the vocabulary is singling out the 'primitive concepts'.
 This choice is a first step in formalization.
 Considerable reflection from both mathematical and philosophical standpoints may be involved in the choice.
-The choice is by no means unique.
-For example, formulated in a vocabulary with only a binary function symbol, the theory of groups needs $\forall \exists$ -axioms and groups are not closed under subalgebra.
-Adding a constant for the identity and a unary function for inverse, turns groups into a universally axiomatized class.
-Alternatively, groups can be formulated with one ternary relation as the only symbol in the vocabulary.
-The three resulting theories are pairwise bi-interpretable.
+For example, suppose one wants to study 'Napoleon's theorem' that the lines joining the midpoints of any quadrilateral are a parallelogram.
+At first sight, one might think the key notions (and therefore primitive concepts) are quadrilateral and parallelogram.
+But experience even before Euclid showed that the central basic notions for studying the properties of quadrilaterals are point, line, incidence, and parallel7 and the delineation of types of quadrilaterals is by explicit definition.